Asbestos Legal Information by State

 Although individual states can regulate the use of asbestos, several federal laws protect individuals from the harm caused by dangerous substances:

-- The Asbestos Hazard Emergency Response Act (AHERA) of 1986 and the Asbestos School Hazard Abatement Reauthorization Act (ASHARA) of 1990 regulates the use of asbestos in schools and other public buildings.[4][5]
-The EPA receives funding and power to accredit building inspectors and providing abatement through these laws.
+- The Asbestos Hazard Emergency Response Act (AHERA) of 1986 and the Asbestos School Hazard Abatement Reauthorization Act (ASHARA) of 1990 regulate the use of asbestos in schools and other public buildings.[4][5]
+The EPA receives funding and power to accredit building inspectors and provides abatement through these laws.

 - The EPA also regulates asbestos contamination of outdoor air through the Clean Air Act.[6]
 The Safe Drinking Water Act manages water contamination.[7]

-- The EPA may also include asbestos as a pollutant when naming Superfund sites, abandoned hazardous areas.[8]
+- The EPA may also include asbestos as a pollutant when naming Superfund sites, which are abandoned hazardous areas.[8]

 - To protect those who work with or around asbestos, there are guidelines through the EPA and OSHA.
 These include OSHA’s General Industry Standards and Construction Standards and the EPA’s Worker Protection Rule, as well as the previously mentioned laws.[9]